 21 years in the U.S. Army as a medical entomologist; duties varied from surveillance of pest populations (including mosquitoes, cockroaches, ticks, and stored products pests) to conducting research on mosquito-virus ecological relationships and mosquito faunal studies.
 Ten years as a civilian analyst for the Department of Defense, primarily on distribution of vector-borne diseases worldwide.
 Limited experience on surveillance of agricultural insects in North Dakota and Indiana.

 Entomological Society of America, West Virginia Entomological Society, Society for Vector Ecology, National Speleological Society, West Virginia Association for Cave Studies.

 American Journal of Public Health, Contributions of the American Entomological Institute, Japanese Journal of Sanitary Zoology, Journal of Economic Entomology, Mosquito News, and Mosquito Systematics.

 B.S. in entomology from North Dakota State University in 1963, M.S. in entomology from Purdue University in 1967.

 Contribute to knowledge base of distribution of terrestrial insects in southeastern West Virginia; assist in monitoring populations of caverniculous invertebrates in same area.

-Dear Victoria - I cannot see enough detail in your images to make a definitive identification.
-If they are flying insects, the two main suspects would be black flies (family Simuliidae; see http://tinyurl
+Dear Aaron - I cannot see enough detail in your images to hazard a positive identification.
+That aside, the only two possibilities that would be of concern are (1) flea larvae - see http://tinyurl.com/jpru9n2

 Answers by Expert: